slmingol/ansible-cloudera-hadoop/README.md

 The configuration is _very_ simple:

-It’s only required to place hostname(s) to the appropriate group in [hosts](hosts) file, and the required services will be setup.
+It’s only required to place hostname(s) under the appropriate groups in the [hosts](hosts) file, and the required services will be setup.

 The playbook contain all configuration files in roles directories.
 If you need to add or change any parameter you can edit the required configuration file which can be found in roles/_service_/[files|templates] directory.

-The playbook run configuration check tasks at start, and will stop if the configuration is not supported, providing a descriptive error message.
+The playbook runs configuration check tasks at start, and will stop if the configuration is not supported, providing a descriptive error message.

-Besides of cluster( or single host ) setup, the playbook also generates cluster manager configuration file located at workdir/services.xml.
+Besides of cluster( or single host ) setup, the playbook also generates a cluster manager configuration file located at workdir/services.xml.
 Please visit [clinit manager home page](https://github.com/sergevs/clinit) and see [manual](https://github.com/sergevs/clinit/wiki) .
 The rpm package can be downloaded from [clinit-1.0-ssv1.el6.noarch.rpm](https://github.com/sergevs/clinit/releases/download/1.0/clinit-1.0-ssv1.el6.noarch.rpm).
 After clinit package installed you’ll be able to stop, start and see status of services on any node.